► Ex-Audi CEO Rupert Stadler charged

 The former golden boy of the VW empire has been held in custody during the drawn-out investigation.
 He denies any wrongdoing and the case continues.

 Bram Schot replaced Rupert Stadler in June 2018

 When Stadler was first implicated in the emissions scandal last summer, Audi quickly appointed Abraham Schot as caretaker chairman.
 Schot (pictured above, far left) had been sales and marketing chief of Audi since September 2017.

 In a statement, Audi head office said: 'Audi CEO Rupert Stadler was taken into custody at the request of the Munich II Public Prosecutor’s Office on 18 June 2018.
 Stadler has requested that the Supervisory Board release him from his position in the Board of Management of Audi AG and in the Board of Management of Volkswagen AG.
 The Supervisory Boards of Volkswagen and Audi have complied with Stadler’s request to release him from his duties.
 This release applies temporarily, until the circumstances that led to his arrest have been clarified.'

 In September 2015 Volkswagen, the parent company of Audi, first admitted to fitting devices to its cars to cheat diesel emissions tests.
 The car maker installed the software in 11 million diesel cars worldwide, including 1.2 million in the UK - meaning the vehicles knew when they were being tested and cut their emissions accordingly, to meet targets artificially.

-Last month VW admitted an additional 60,000 Audi A6 and A7 models with diesel engines had a defeat device - on top of the 850,000 recalled in 2017.
+But that number has proved fluid.
+VW went on to admit an additional 60,000 Audi A6 and A7 models with diesel engines had a defeat device - on top of the 850,000 recalled in 2017.